mgoellnitz/dinistiq/README.md

 Web embedding
 -------------

-dinistiq comes with a very lean web integration with a front controller servlet with which other servlets implemented as components can be registered.
+dinistiq comes with a very lean web integration.
+A small servlet is used as a front controller with which other servlets implemented as components can be registered.

 ```
 <?xml version="1.0" encoding="UTF-8"?>